 Custom HMI for the food and beverage industry

 B&R developed an especially robust display for Gasti with an attractive stainless steel IP67K housing able to withstand the conditions in the field, and without any dirt-collecting edges for optimal cleaning.
 The HMI application and PDA system run on a powerful B&R industrial PC in a climate-controlled cabinet.
-In the current generation of machines, this is an Automation PC 910, connected to the HMI via SDL.
+In the current generation of machines, this is an Automation PC 910, connected to the HMI via Smart Display Link transmission technology.
 Gasti is now using this solution in all of its installations.

 "As a builder of specialty machines, this kind of standardization is crucial, because it allows us to concentrate on the aspects of a solution that are unique to a specific customer, as well as minimizing purchasing, inventory and maintenance costs," adds Wolf.
 "For this to work, you need the kind of long-term component availability that B&R offers."